joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

   }
 }
 ```

+By adding `handleThumbClick` to the `Gallery` component class, we can access it in any elements `onClick` method.
+Note that we are using `bind(this,image)` in the `onClick`.
+By passing `image` as the second argument, it is sent as the first argument to `handleThumbClick`.
+This use of bind is an extermely handy way to pass *context* to an event handler.

 Looking good!
 Now we have some interaction, and something that resembles an "app".
 Now that we've dealt with getting the application running and displaying data, we can consider loading some remote data.
 The most obvious place to do that is one of the React component lifecycle methods.
 We will use `componentDidMount` and make a call to the Flickr API and load some images: